I am really excited to share this craft with you today. It was such a big hit with my boys!

 Here is the top of the snake assembled together.

-For the eyes your children can either draw them on with crayon or Luke made his eyes separate and glued them on later.
+For the eyes your children can either draw them on with crayon or one of my son’s made his eyes separate and glued them on later.
 We also taped in a red tongue.

 These little guys are so much fun!
-I seriously was playing with them so much after taking pictures of them that Luke said, “Am I EVER going to get a turn??”
+I seriously was playing with them so much after taking pictures of them and my son said, “Am I EVER going to get a turn??”
 It was so funny!